 Higher ceilings trap more moisture, which reduces overall ventilation efficiency.
 In these cases, opting for a 100 CFM model is usually the safer choice for builders and HVAC contractors to ensure the space dries completely after use.

-Why Smart Features Define Modern Projects
+Why Smart Features Matter for Modern Projects

 Modern ventilation units like our PAC-002110X25 are no longer just on/off devices.
 Integrating a bathroom fan with humidity sensor and timer is now a standard requirement for professional projects.
 These systems automatically detect moisture and use a delay timer to ensure all steam is exhausted, which prevents mold and structural damage without wasting energy.